MaineLearning/MaineLearning/dev-processes.md

         git push --tags

 11. If any substantive changes were necessary on the production server ('substantive' meaning anything other than the .htaccess switch), cherry-pick or merge them to the appropriate branch

+       git cherry-pick ed518555edd0f00e122f78e7ae212da83fa543bf

+    Note that you can get the hash number either from Github, `git log`.

 12. If this is a bugfix release, merge --no-ff the bugfix branch into the dev branch, so that all bugfixes are applied to the dev branch:

         git checkout 1.0.x